povashraful/povashraful.github.io/_projects/1_project.md

 </div>

 You can also put regular text between your rows of images, even citations {% cite einstein1950meaning %}.
-Say you wanted to write a bit about your travel before you posted the rest of the images.
+Say you wanted to write a bit about your work before you posted the rest of the images.
-You describe how you toiled, sweated, _bled_ for your travel, and then... you reveal its glory in the next row of images.
+You describe how you toiled, sweated, _bled_ for your work, and then... you reveal its glory in the next row of images.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">